-Use Color Intelligently: Once you have your neutral centerpiece in place, you can start to introduce color as you work towards achieving a mix and match of patterns.
+- Use Color Intelligently: Once you have your neutral centerpiece in place, you can start to introduce color as you work towards achieving a mix and match of patterns.
 Lighter, softer colors will tie in with the neutral item you already have chosen, while bolder or darker colors will give a more dramatic look.
-If you prefer to keep things subtle, then choose your curtains in a soft shade but use accent pillows in a bolder color with a strong patter.
+If you prefer to keep things subtle, then choose your curtains in a soft shade but use accent pillows in a bolder color with a strong pattern.
 Enhance this look by introducing another interesting pattern through a fine rug but in complementary colors.
 In this way you can use different patterns but use a color tone that creates harmony.

 - Limit the Number of Patterns: The way to ensure you create a look that says good décor, and not overly done or too loud, is to limit the number of patterns used.
-Often in most designer circles, the number three is the rule of thumb, and this means you can use around three good patterns and still keep it classy.
+Often in most designer circles, the number three is the rule of thumb.
+This means you can use around three good patterns and still keep it classy.
 Try to go for a large pattern fabric as you first or strongest choice; a second different pattern with a smaller size than the first; and for your third choose something entirely different.
 Just remember to remain within the color palettes to maintain consistency throughout the décor.